 - 1. Insert the CD-ROM for the adapter in the CD-ROM drive on the client. - 2.
-Install the device software from the CD or the modem. - 3.
+Install the device software from the CD. - 3.
 Insert the adapter in the PCMCIA or PCI slot or connect it to the USB port. - 4.
 Configure the adapter to obtain an IP address automatically.